dirghayu101/aws-dev-associate-notes/Revisit_Notes/2-Main_Course/2-Second-Phase/day-2-marathon-1/1-note.md

 - KMS keys can be AWS owned or Customer Manged.
 Customer keys are more configurable.
 - You can have aliases of an KMS key.
 - Every KMS key has a key policy associated with it.
+- KMS keys can only encrypt data up-to 4kb in size, so it uses DMK to perform any other sort of encryption.